WJSN: 2017–2018: From. WJSN, Happy Moment, Dream Your Dream, WJ Please? and Chinese members hiatus

-2019: WJ Stay?, second concert, For the Summer, and As You Wish
+2019–2020: WJ Stay?, As You Wish and Neverland

-On January 8, WJSN released their sixth mini album WJ Stay?, which consists of seven tracks including the lead single "La La Love".
+On January 8, 2019, WJSN released their sixth mini album WJ Stay?, which consists of seven tracks including the lead single "La La Love".
 The group continued to promote as ten members, with the Chinese members, Cheng Xiao, Meiqi and Xuanyi, unable to participate in the comeback due to prior commitments.
 WJSN held their second solo concert, "Would You Stay - Secret Box," from March 2–3 at the Blue Square Imarket Hall.
 WJSN released their special album For the Summer on June 4, which consists of five tracks including the lead single "Boogie Up".

-In August 2019, WJSN held their first concert tour titled WJSN 1st Mini Live 2019 "Would You Like?"
+In August, WJSN held their first concert tour titled WJSN 1st Mini Live 2019 "Would You Like?"
 Zepp Tour in Japan, starting on August 17 in Zepp DiverCity in Tokyo.
 WJSN released their seventh mini album As You Wish on November 19, which consists of seven tracks including the lead single "As You Wish".

-2020: Third concert, Neverland, and first sub-unit WJSN Chocome

 In 2020, WJSN had planned to hold their third concert titled WJSN Concert "Obliviate," starting on February 22, 2020, at the Olympic Hall in Seoul, South Korea and finishing on March 22, 2020, at the Toyosu PIT in Tokyo, Japan.
 However, due to the COVID-19 pandemic, the concert was postponed.
 WJSN released their eighth mini album Neverland, including the title track "Butterfly," on June 9.
 On September 23, WJSN announced the formation of the new sub-unit WJSN Chocome, featuring members Soobin, Luda, Yeoreum, and Dayoung.
 They released their debut single album Hmph!, and its title track with the same name on October 7.